mksalada/mksalada2/README.md

 - 🌱 **Currently Learning:** JavaScript and PHP, and some Bootstrap 🤣
 - 🥅 **2020 Goals:** Learn HTML, CSS, JavaScript and PHP from beginner to advance
-- ⚡ **Fun Facts:** I love to eat, sleep, read stuffs, listen to music, draw, watch informative videos, learn and do new stuffs

 ### Languages and Tools: